yimingweng/genome_assembling_of_gelechiid_moths/note.md

 SRR2147323   | 56770013 | 12247733| 0.216 |  44522278 | 0.784 |
 SRR2147324   | 19012633 | 2713121 | 0.143 |  16299512 | 0.857 |
 |
-2. Convert the same files to bam files (here I forgot to assign the extension for the outputs from hisat2 so the code looks funny).
+2. Convert the sam files to bam files (here I forgot to assign the extension for the outputs from hisat2 so the code looks funny).

 ```
 [yimingweng@login5 mapped_bams]$ pwd